tpmn/gat/ScriptGuide_EN/README.md

 ## About?

 This tag is for app publishers and developers.
 They can connect TPMN Exchange and impress our ad through this tag. <br>
-You don't need to install addtionanl AD SDK using this AdTah(GAT).
+You don't need to install addtionanl AD SDK using this AdTag(GAT).
 Once you set the condition easily, you can make participants deal ad freely.

 **Ad Type We Support**
 - Banner